chrisjsewell/myst-spec/README.md

 - Pandoc JSON AST
 - https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocuments

+## Markdown-It to MDAST

+[Markdown-it-py](https://github.com/ExecutableBookProject/markdown-it-py) is used as the parser here, since it is what we currently use for [MyST-Parser](https://github.com/executablebooks/MyST-Parser).
+It is the best Python Markdown parser I know of:

+- It is pure-python
+- It is fast
+- It is CommonMark compliant
+- It captures source line number information
+- It is easy to extend by plugins

+However, it is not actually the ideal reference implementation, since it does not capture source column position information.
+Also, the conversion here is not currently supported by the Markdown-IT JS implementation, since we utilise the `store_labels` and `inline_definitions` options, which are only implemented in markdown-it-py.

 ## Notes

-- Markdown-it is not actually the ideal reference implementation, since it does not capture source columns.
 - docutils records the source for every node, since it may be different to the parent document, if using the `include` directive.